 - Who is ready?
 BONESAWWWW IS READYYYYYY!!

-- The teaser trailer that was pulled after 9/11 showed a bank robbery foiled by Spider-Man with a giant spider web between the Twin Towers.
+- The teaser trailer that was pulled after the September 11th attacks showed a bank robbery foiled by Spider-Man with a giant spider web between the Twin Towers.

 - The climax of the first movie is simultaneously a Moment of Awesome and a Heartwarming Moment.
 The Goblin had previously stated that the people of New York would turn on Spider-Man eventually, and by this point of the movie, it appears to be true.
 However, as Spider-Man is dangling in the air, desperately trying to keep a cable car full of children from falling to their deaths while the Goblin attacks him, who should come to his rescue, but the ordinary people of the city.
 Incidentally, this scene was added after 9/11 — it shows.
 The fact alone that they are proving that Rousseau Was Right and the Goblin was wrong makes it a Moment of Awesome, but what they shout at the Goblin as they pelt him with garbage and debris is what really sells it:Bystander 1: Leave Spider-Man alone!
 You gonna pick on a guy just trying to save a bunch of kids?!